-Now, starting with PGI 15.1, the PGI Fortran accelerator runtime, shared between CUDA Fortran and OpenACC for NVIDIA targets, buffers up the output and prints an entire line's worth in one operation.
-In PGI 15.1 through 15.4, the integer and character types were supported.
-Beginning in PGI 15.5, logical, real and complex types are also supported.
+The NVIDIA Fortran compiler includes limited support for PRINT statements in GPU device code.
+The Fortran GPU runtime library, which is shared between CUDA Fortran and OpenACC for NVIDIA GPU targets, buffers up the output and prints an entire line in one operation.
+Integer, character, logical, real and complex data types are supported.